 For the driver's safety, don't ride if you feel sick.
 Even if you're healthy, sit in the back to keep some distance between you and the driver.
 Wear a cloth face mask, and wash your hands as soon as you can after your ride.

 The CDC recommends that you check before traveling to see if COVID-19 is spreading at your destination.
 If it is, you may want to postpone your trip -- especially if you're over 60 or at a higher risk for a severe illness because of a condition like heart disease or diabetes.
+Some areas are requiring proof of negative tests and even proof of vaccination.

 If you're healthy, your risk of catching the virus on a plane is pretty low.
 The air on planes goes through a filter that catches most viruses and other germs.
 To be safe, carry disinfectant wipes, and clean off your seat and tray table before you sit down.